mpajunen/phamda/docs/functions.rst

 -----------
 ``array|\Traversable|Collection P::eachIndexed(callable $function, array|\Traversable|Collection $collection)``

+Deprecated since version 0.4, to be removed in 0.5.
+The callback of ``each`` now receives three arguments as well.

 Calls the given function for each element in the collection and returns the original collection.

 Like ``each``, but the supplied ``function`` receives three arguments: ``item``, ``index``, ``collection``.